WISP course on Wheat genetics

 The aim of this part of the WISP course is to take the route from a gene sequence to molecular markers that are appropriate for genetic mapping and marker assisted selection.
 We will use different bioinformatics tools to gather the information needed to design genetic markers for a specific gene.
 There are many bioinformatics tools available and this is a good way to become familiar with some of them.
 This will be a very hands-on way of working but the concepts are the same if and when one wants to scale up to high throughput approaches.

-The final session of Day 1 is available to view online on demand - WATCH AGAIN
+The final session of Day1 will be available to view live online between 5pm and 5:30pm - WATCH LIVE

 Day 2 Tuesday 19 November, 9am-6pm